maker-ATOM/Python-ROS/ROS2/README.md

 When ever we use command line to see data pub on topic or use command line to set a param. pub on a topic, call a service the language used is YAML.

+**Discovery**

+Discovery of nodes happens automatically through the underlying middleware of ROS 2.
+It can be summarized as follows:

+- When a node is started, it advertises its presence to other nodes on the network with the same ROS domain (set with the ROS_DOMAIN_ID environment variable).
+Nodes respond to this advertisement with information about themselves so that the appropriate connections can be made and the nodes can communicate.
+- Nodes periodically advertise their presence so that connections can be made with new-found entities, even after the initial discovery period.
+- Nodes advertise to other nodes when they go offline.

 ### RQT and ROS2 tools

 rqt is a graphical user interface (GUI) tool for ROS 2.
 Everything done in rqt can be done on the command line, but rqt provides a more user-friendly way to manipulate ROS 2 elements.